-Miscellaneous revenue includes interest earnings on fund resources, contributions or donations from developers or other organizations for community projects, and revenues generated from leases on cell towers.
+Miscellaneous revenue includes interest earnings on fund resources, contributions or donations from developers and other organizations for community projects, and revenues generated from leases on cell towers.
 The 2020 budget includes \$350,000 budgeted rebate from Puget Sound Energy for the City Streetlight LED Retrofit project.
-The majority of the revenues budgeted in this category in 2021 and 2022 are from leases generated on cell towers.
-The increase in revenues projected in 2022 are due to an anticipated contribution and donation of \$50,000 from the Auburn School District for the Lea Hill Safe Routes to Schools project.
+The majority of the revenues budgeted in this category in 2021 and 2022 is from leases generated on cell towers.
+The increase in revenues projected in 2022 is due to an anticipated contribution of \$50,000 from the Auburn School District for the Lea Hill Safe Routes to Schools project.

-A portion of all adult outdoor team league fees are put into the capital facility program in the Municipal Parks Construction Fund.
-These funds are then used to construct park facilities to benefit the users of the parks and fields.
+A portion of all adult outdoor team league fees are deposited into the capital facility program in the Municipal Parks Construction Fund to construct facilities to benefit users of parks and fields.
 Charges for services are budgeted at \$241,000 in 2021 and \$10,000 in 2022.
 The 2021 budget includes \$232,000 in anticipated planning and developer fees relating to the Downtown Plaza Park project.